pawelmat/Amiga-Eire/README.md

 # Amiga-Eire
-Eire: 40k intro by Suspect and Scoopex (and Casyopea)
+Amiga 500 OCS 40k intro by Suspect and Scoopex (and Casyopea)
 Code: Kane / Suspect
 Graphics: Sim / Scoopex
 Music: Bartesek / Casyopea

 Ranked #2 in the 40k Amiga 500 intro category at Boom! party 2025

+Requires off the shelf Amiga 500 OCS with 0.5 MB Chip and 0.5 MB other memory to run.
+Can run on 0.5 MB Chip only if nothing else is loaded.

 # How to build and run
 - Load workspace into Visual Studio Code